ros-navigation/docs.nav2.org/plugin_tutorials/docs/writing_new_bt_plugin.rst

   }
   }  // namespace BT

-For more information on custom type conversion, you can refer to the `bt_utils.hpp <https://github.com/ros-navigation/navigation2/blob/main/nav2_behavior_tree/include/nav2_behavior_tree/bt_utils.hpp>`_ or the BT.CPP documentation : `Parsing a string <https://www.behaviortree.dev/docs/tutorial-basics/tutorial_03_generic_ports#parsing-a-string>`_
+For more information on custom type conversion, you can refer to the `bt_utils.hpp <https://github.com/ros-navigation/navigation2/blob/main/nav2_behavior_tree/include/nav2_behavior_tree/bt_utils.hpp>`_ or the BT.CPP documentation: `Parsing a string <https://www.behaviortree.dev/docs/tutorial-basics/tutorial_03_generic_ports#parsing-a-string>`_.

 Visualize the content of the blackboard in Groot 2 (PRO)
 ========================================================